JARVIS-MoCap/JARVIS-AnnotationTool/README.md

-# Building OpenCV, QT5 and yaml-cpp yourself
+# Building the dependencies (OpenCV, QT5 and yaml-cpp) yourself

 ## Linux